Saronic Gulf, Greece

 Aegina is a beautiful island just 1 hour away from Athens and an ideal holiday destination all year round.
 On Ferryhopper, you can find information about the island, its best beaches, and local delicacies, and book your ferry tickets to Aegina online in a few clicks!

-Quiet beach with crystal blue waters in Aegina
+Sailboats near a quiet beach with crystal blue waters in Aegina

 Vacation in Aegina